Workflow

 Interface Layout🔗

-Agentty organizes its interface into four base tabs, with one conditional project tab also accessible with Tab:
+Agentty organizes its interface into four primary tabs, all accessible with Tab:

 In session chat view, the status-colored session title renders in a dedicated header row above the output panel.
 A second metadata row shows the persisted size bucket, current +added / -deleted line totals, the cumulative active-work timer, the current model, the effective reasoning level, and token usage.
+When a session has a linked pull request or merge request, the linked review-request URL appears at the right edge of the metadata row when it fits, or on the next header row on narrow terminals.
 When a session already tracks a published upstream branch, the output panel also shows a short branch-sync status row while Agentty is auto-pushing the latest completed turn or when the most recent automatic push failed.
 The timer keeps ticking only while the session is actively working and freezes between turns.

-The grouped Sessions tab also shows that same cumulative active-work timer in its own Timer column, so in-progress rows keep ticking live there while completed sessions retain their frozen total.
+The grouped Sessions tab prefixes each row title with the current session-size marker, for example [XL], without writing that marker into the persisted title.
+It also shows the current model with its effective reasoning level in the Model column, using model-name [level] formatting with the level label color-coded by reasoning effort.
+The same list shows the cumulative active-work timer in its own Timer column, so in-progress rows keep ticking live there while completed sessions retain their frozen total.

 The top status bar keeps the current version and update status visible, and it also rotates short page-scoped FYI: messages once per minute while you are in the Sessions list or a session chat view.